The Davis Sisters: Origin

 The loss of Curtis Dublin was a crushing blow to the group but they were spiritually resilient and continued their mission to spread the gospel of Christ in song.
 No one could play like Curtis, with his unique style, speed and timing.
 The Hammond B-3 organ was more in use in gospel venues and helped fill in the gaps, even when another talented pianist accompanied the group.
 One by one, over the years, the Sisters themselves passed on to their Greater Reward, but the same Spirit that started the Davis Sisters also kept them going for four decades.
 Their determined spirit was typified by the title of one of their albums on the Savoy label: "Undaunted".
 The Famous Davis Sisters of Philadelphia have been unfairly characterized as being an unlucky group because some of their star members died during the group's tenure.
 The truth of the matter is they have fared about the same as other gospel groups.
 Very few of the gospel singing stars from the 1950s lived to be 60 years old, including Mahalia Jackson.
 The Davis Sisters started out during World War II and kept their group together with its original sound and recorded for four decades while maintaining the highest level of popularity on the gospel circuit.

-In the 1970s, after Ruth, who was affectionately called Baby Sis, had passed, their agent booked the group into Washington Temple COGIC in Brooklyn, New York for a concert.
-This is the church home of the famed gospel pioneer Madame Ernestine Washington.
-They were late as usual and the driver was speeding on the New Jersey Turnpike heading towards NYC.
-Their car was stopped by a New Jersey State Trooper.
-The driver explained to the trooper that she was driving the Famous Davis Sisters to a concert and they were late.
-No other excuses or explanations were given.
-Then a miraculous intervention occurred: not only were they not ticketed, but the State Troopers escorted their car into New York City to the concert location in Brooklyn!
-They were still a little late but everything worked out fine.
-Everyone present felt that Baby Sis was still looking out after her group from beyond the grave!
+In the 1970s, their sister Ruth, “Baby Sis”, had died.
+Following this, a strange series of events occurred.
+Their agent booked the group to sing at Washington Temple COGIC in Brooklyn, New York.
+This was the church home of the gospel pioneer Madame Ernestine Washington.
+The group supposedly was running late, and their driver was speeding on the New Jersey Turnpike heading towards NYC.
+Their car was stopped by a New Jersey State Trooper because of this and the driver explained the situation.
+Something unexpected occurred; not only were they not ticketed, but the State Troopers escorted their car into New York City to the concert location in Brooklyn.
+They were still late but the event was a success.
+Looking back, the group believes that perhaps Ruth was posthumously protecting them.